Anyone in England can register with a GP surgery. It's free to register.

 You can download a GMS1 registration form on GOV.UK if you're asked to complete one.

-If you need help to fill in forms or you are not able to register online, call the GP surgery and let them know.
+If you need help registering or filling in forms, call the GP surgery and let them know.

 Can a GP surgery refuse to register me?